-Step 1: Wash, Dry, & Iron All Clothing
+Wash, Dry, and Iron All of Your Clothing

-Plus, starting out by washing your clothing provides you with a great time to do some sorting.
-You can become a closet organizer for the day and it will help you decide what clothes you plan on continuing to wear and what items you should donate.
-This space-saving technique is a great way to reduce the items you will end up keeping in storage.
+Washing your clothes can also give you a great opportunity to do some sorting.
+Become a closet organizer for the day and decide what you want to keep, sell, and donate.
+This is a great space-saving technique that will reduce the number of items you will keep in storage.

 Here is a great video on how to properly fold your clothes and maximize your storage space:

-Step 4: Use Cedar Balls to Prevent Odors
+Use Cedar Balls To Block Bugs and Odors